AWGL/create_roi_bed/readme.md

 The output of the script will be a BED file with the caputure ROI as the first three columns and the forth being a description of the exon that region intersects.

+Please read SOP before running this script.

 ## Requirements

 - Tested on Linux and MacOS - should work on any standard UNIX system.

 - bedtools installed and added to path.
-Either add to path or change the $BEDTOOLS variable in the script.
+Either add to path or change the $BEDTOOLS variable in the script to the install location.

 ## Run

+Download the latest version of the script.

 Within a terminal type: